53 years ago - James Gordon is born in Gotham City.

 12 years ago - 41-year-old James Gordon marries Sarah Essen.

 9 years ago - 44-year-old James Gordon's son James Gordon Jr. is born.
 Barbara Gordon is shot and paralyzed, and he is tortured by the Joker, but he still refuses to let Batman kill him.

 4 years ago - 49-year-old James Gordon is cut out of Batman's mission by Jean-Paul Valley.
 Gordon is forced treat him as a criminal until Dick Grayson takes over as Batman resolves their relationship.

 3 years ago - 50-year-old James Gordon coordinates the GCPD during the No Man's Land earthquake.
 He receives a "batphone" from Batman.
-He works alongside Two-Face to secure part of the city.
+He works alongside Two-Face to secure part of the city, stopping him from killing Julian Gregory Day.
 When Two-Face places him on trial for his life he asks for Dent as his defense attorney, notably fracturing his identities.

 Commissioner Gordon is the only supporting character in the Batman Universe that has been there from the very first issue.
 As long as Batman has been a character, Comissioner Gordon has been there.